sumitkumar2019/Counter-Application/README.md

 ### To Run Counter Application

-- go to the directory Vidly: add command to the command line : cd Counter-Application
+- go to the directory Counter-Application: add command to the command line : cd Counter-Application

 ### Install Dependencies